labgrid-project/labgrid/doc/getting_started.rst

 <https://github.com/labgrid-project/labgrid/issues>`_.
 If everything was
 successful so far, proceed to the next section:

+For an alternative way of installing labgrid, see :doc:`development reference <development>`

 Optional Requirements
 ~~~~~~~~~~~~~~~~~~~~~
 Labgrid provides optional features which are not included in the default